logseq/docs/db-version.md

 ### EDN Data Export

-Exported EDN data allows any DB graph content to be shared between users as text.
-With this text, a user can then import it to replicate the same visible and behavioral content including the content's properties, tags.
+Exported [EDN data](https://github.com/edn-format/edn) allows any DB graph content to be shared between users as text.
+With this text, a user can then import it to replicate the same visible and behavioral content including the content's properties and tags.
 This is important as it gives users control of their content and enables some workflows that aren't possible with file graphs.
 This feature is available with the following commands:

 * `Export block EDN data` - Run this command on the current block to copy it to the clipboard.
 When this data is imported, it will overwrite the current block.
 * `Export page EDN data` - Run this command on the current page to copy it to the clipboard.
 When this is imported to an existing page, it will append to the existing page.
 * `Export graph's tags and properties EDN data` - Run this command to copy the entire graph's tags and properties.
 This is useful for sharing your workflows with others without sharing your graph-specific data.
 This is an example of a workflow that was not possible with file graphs.
 * `Import EDN data` - Run this command to import any of the above exported data.
 If importing a block, you must have focus on the block you want to import into.

-This feature is also available for the whole graph using the `Export EDN file` and `EDN to DB graph` options described above.
+This feature is also available:
+* for the whole graph using the `Export EDN file` and `EDN to DB graph` options described above.
+* from any [view](#views) as a header action.
+For example, go to the `All pages` view and filter it to only export the viewable pages.
+* for multiple selected nodes with the `Copy / Export as` modal.

 For developers, this shareable EDN data can also be used in scripts to create or modify existing graphs.
 For example, a page's data could be passed to [this script](https://github.com/logseq/logseq/blob/feat/db/deps/db/script/create_graph.cljs) to create a new DB graph with that page.

 ## Scripting